-Recent studies show that a lot of substance-related disorders, and what is called addiction mayactually have a very strong biological component.
-An example of this is people within families with a history of alcoholism, may be more likely to actually develop alcoholism themselves. knowing someone may be biologically predisposed for addiction can help treat them in the future.
+EXAMPLEFor example, people within families with a history of alcoholism may be more likely to actually develop alcoholism themselves.
+The knowledge that someone may be biologically predisposed for addiction can help to treat them in the future.

-Source: This work is adapted from Sophia Author Erick Taggart
+Source: This work is adapted from Sophia Author Erick Taggart.